+In July 2011 we visited Pastor Joseph Prince’s New Creation church in Singapore.
 After spending time with Pastor Prince and discussing at length the importance of teaching the grace message, as we were parting he said to me, “You now have a responsibility to take the grace message to New Zealand.”
 My wife and I are passionate about this, as our own lives have been greatly impacted by his teaching, and we would love to see New Zealand come into the fullness of everything that God has planned for us as a nation.

 At Pursuit Church, (Auckland, New Zealand) we love to teach on the wonderful gift of God's amazing grace and the righteousness of God imputed to every believer.
 We hold firm to the belief that such teaching produces victorious Christians, destined to reign with Christ in this life.
-We invite you to join us this Sunday.

 The article below is a summary of the transcript of Pastor Ray’s teaching on the doctrines of grace following his visit to Pastor Joseph Prince’s New Creation church in Singapore, July 2011.

 The doctrine of grace is not a message it’s a person.
 Paul said he preached nothing but Christ and Him crucified.
 I have often wondered how this could be, to preach nothing but Christ and Him crucified.
 The answer is to have Jesus as the focal point of all that we teach.
 When you realise that grace is not just a message, it is the person of Jesus Christ, then you cannot separate the two.
 When you separate the two, that’s when you have error.
 Sometimes when the gospel is preached, you don’t sense the presence of Jesus.
 You know then, that even though the “gospel of grace” is being preached, something is missing.